solana-foundation/solana-improvement-documents/proposals/0133-syscall-get-epoch-stake.md

  * epoch.
  *
  * @param var_addr      VM memory address to copy the retrieved data to.
- * @param vote_address  The vote account whose stake to query.
+ * @param vote_address  A pointer to 32 bytes representing the vote address.
  * @return              A 64-bit unsigned integer error code:
  *                        - 0 if the operation is successful.
  *                        - Non-zero error code.